laurent-fr/chiptune/README.md

 A small tool for creating chiptune music (see example/mario.mp3 to get the idea).

-The input is a binary file (.tune) formatted like this :
+The input is a binary file (.tune) formatted like this:

 1 note  = 8 bytes (multibytes parameters are big-endian)-->
   * 2 bytes : tick, an integer representing the starting time of a note, the unit is Song._ticks_per_second